Photo by Miranda Wolfe

 I took my first photo in 1967 while on holidays in British Columbia.
 It was of the Glass House on Highway 3A north of Creston, and I used my aunt's Brownie to capture this popular tourist attraction.

-As fate would have it, I now live about 20 minutes away from the Glass House – in Erickson, just outside of Creston, where I'm working-retired after a career in journalism, corporate communications and university lecturing.
+As fate would have it, I now live about half an hour away from the Glass House – in Erickson, just outside of Creston – where I'm working-retired after a career in journalism, corporate communications and university lecturing.